Deep packet inspection

 Some estimates show that as much as two-thirds of today's common malware uses encryption for obfuscation.
 And due to the processor-intensive nature of decryption, many organizations simply choose to ignore encrypted traffic creating a huge blind spot in the enterprise—leaving as much as 94% of web activity unchecked.

-The cloud-native architecture of AT&T Global Security Gateway makes it possible to perform deep packet inspection without introducing the kind of latency that often comes from backhauling traffic through data center security hardware.
+The cloud-native architecture of AT&T Secure Web Gateway makes it possible to perform deep packet inspection without introducing the kind of latency that often comes from backhauling traffic through data center security hardware.
 The solution gives enterprises the ability to maximize the benefits of digital transformation without compromising security.

 Gain centralized visibility and control over distributed networks with the ability to view and run reports on encrypted web traffic across all users and locations through one pane-of-glass.

-Backed by the 24x7 oversight from AT&T Network Operations Centers, Global Security Gateway helps to identify and block threats that are hidden in encrypted web traffic through a fully managed service.
+Backed by the 24x7 oversight from AT&T Network Operations Centers, AT&T Secure Web Gateway helps to identify and block threats that are hidden in encrypted web traffic through a fully managed service.
 AT&T assists with directing internet traffic to the solution and provides an option for the management of on-premises firewalls as well.

 Managed services we provide: